sgkhusal/42-so_long/README.md

 * E for exit
 * P for player

-When there is more than one player position the subsequent 'P's are set as enemies.
+When there is more than one player position the last 'P' is set as the initial player position and the other 'P's are set as enemies.

 Enjoy and have fun!